 A high chair tray scattered with boiled peas and sweetcorn will keep your baby entertained for a long time.
 They are also great foods for helping to improve dexterity, as your baby battles to pick up an individual pea or kernel of sweet corn.
 Even once the pea is in his hand, it will take a few attempts before he manages to deposit it into his mouth without it falling out.

 First Food Idea #7: Your Dinner (Minus The Salt)

-The beauty of baby led weaning, is the simplicity and convenience it allows.
-You don't need to stay up late filling ice cube trays with homemade batches of purees.
-Instead you can simply serve baby a small portion of what the rest of the family is eating.
-If you usually cook with salt, you will need to separate your baby's portions before adding the salt, because salt is not recommended for babies.
+The beauty of baby-led weaning, is the simplicity and convenience it allows.
+You don’t need to stay up late filling ice cube trays with homemade batches of purees.
+Instead, you can simply serve baby a small portion of what the rest of the family is eating.
+If you usually cook with salt, you will need to separate your baby’s portions before adding the salt, because salt is not recommended for babies.
 You should also avoid cooking with sugars.
-Sharing meals with the rest of the family will encourage your baby to try new flavours, and explore foods containing a mix of spices and herbs.
+Sharing meals with the rest of the family will encourage your baby to try new flavors, and explore foods containing a mix of spices and herbs.

 First Food Idea #8: Pasta And Sauce

 A simple pasta sauce of chopped tomatoes, herbs, lentils, and chunky well-cooked vegetables, makes the perfect accompaniment to pasta.
 Alternate the pasta shapes, allowing your baby to practice picking up different sized and shaped foods.
 The tomato sauce will be messy, so make sure you have a cloth at hand to wipe up any mess.
 It’s always worth keeping a waterproof floor covering under the highchair too, to prevent any food staining on the floor.